 During the summer of 1913, Walter Johnson met the love of his life, Hazel Lee Roberts, the daughter of Nevada's congressman.
 They renewed their acquaintance when Walter returned from Kansas in 1914 and their romance soon became the talk of Washington society.
 The couple was married June 24, 1914, with the Chaplain of the U.S. Senate officiating.
 Their marriage was blessed with six children, of whom five lived to adulthood.

 Walter's string of 20-win seasons was broken in 1920 when a combination of a bad cold, a sore arm, and pulled leg muscles limited him to an 8-10 mark in only 21 appearances.
+He did pitch his first and only no-hitter in the big leagues, on July 1 against the Red Sox.
 Although his health returned in 1921 and he posted a 17-14 record, tragedy struck when Frank Johnson died of a stroke in July and two-year-old daughter Elinor died from influenza in December.
 Burdened with the memories of these tragedies, Walter and Hazel sold their farm and moved away from Coffeyville, eventually making Bethesda, Maryland, their year-round home.

 Facing John McGraw's New York Giants in the opening game of one of the most dramatic World Series of all time, Walter pitched well but lost 4-3 in 12 innings at Griffith Stadium.
 Perhaps still tired from that 165-pitch effort, he turned in a lackluster performance in the fifth game, losing 6-2 in the Polo Grounds.
 The Senators were now one game away from elimination and it looked as though Walter Johnson might never have another chance at World Series glory.